As told to Jim and Judy Hamilton

 Juanita died in 1996.
 After she got sick I sold my truck and trailer but kept a little place in Arizona.

 My second wife Jean and I had known each other in San Francisco since the late ’30’s.
 I met her through my dad, who knew her family.
 When I went into the service there was nothing serious between us.
 She was my first date, and we had kept in touch all those years.
-When I’d come home on furlough we would get together.
+We would get together when I was home on furlough.

 By then, I was married and Juanita had a chance to meet her.
 Jean married a Navy man stationed in Norfolk, Virginia.
 She wanted to be on the East Coast, so she moved there and joined the Marines.
 As soon as she got out of boot camp, they made her a buck sergeant.
 (It took me a couple of years to make PFC.)
 She was transferred to Maine, where she recruited women for the Marine Corps.
 She did some office work, but mainly she escorted the new recruits to Norfolk or Camp Lejeune.

-Over the years we exchanged Christmas cards, which always included a letter.
-We would visit her and her husband if we came out west.
-After Jean’s husband died, their son gave Jean a computer and taught her how to use it.
+Over the years we exchanged Christmas cards which always included a letter and we would visit her and her husband if we came out west.
+After Jean’s husband died, their son gave her a computer and taught her how to use it.
 After Juanita died, my son and daughter gave me a computer, so I put my email address in my letter, and she sent me a message.
+We would correspond by email and soon we were spending a lot of time on phone conversations.

-We were married in 2000, and I moved to Twain Harte, California, where she had been living for 40 years.
+One thing led to another and Jean and I were married in 2000 and I moved to Twain Harte, California, where she had been living for 40 years.
+Winters in Twain Harte occasionally brings a lot of snow so we spent our winters in Apache Junction, Arizona.

 Service set the stage